Diversity matters when applying for NED roles

 Gender

-If you are a woman, these figures sound favourable, but you must consider that you will likely be competing against other women for the same appointment.
+If you are a woman, these figures sound encouraging, but you must consider that you will likely compete against other women for the same NED appointment.
 When this is the case, gender is no longer a differentiator or advantage for you.
 Therefore, you need to place less emphasis on gender and more on your points of difference.
 These competing females may have similar or better skills and experience.
-It would be best if you worked hard to develop a compelling reason you should be the one appointed.
+You need to focus on the compelling reasons why you should be appointed.

 If you are a male of a certain age, in the eyes of the board, you are seen as very appointable and statistically more likely to be appointed.
 However, gaining a board appointment today is arguably far more competitive for males than a decade ago.
-This is partly due to the push for female representation but mainly because of the sheer number of people pursuing board careers.
-Due diligence also prevails, so males can no longer assume they can rely on the “old boys club” to get a board appointment.
+This is partly due to the push for female representation but mainly because of the number of people pursuing NED careers.
+Due diligence also prevails, so males can not, and should not, rely on the “old boys club” to get a NED appointment.
 They must be ready to compete by articulating what value they can add to a board.

 Ethnicity, Religion, Sexuality & Disability